Join the Student Track and compete for free DevDays entrance on November 21, 2019!

 - Learn FHIR through on-line tutorials on the DevDays website

-- Join the online hackathon with a use-case of your choosing
+- Create a FHIR application that implements a use-case of your choosing

 - Prepare for your visit to Amsterdam and join us on Thursday, November 21, 2019

 - Present your results.
 A jury of FHIR experts selects the final winning team

 If you have registered for the student track, we count on your presence on Thursday, November 21, 2019.